-Jon received his undergraduate degree from Washington University in St. Louis (B.A., Social Thought & Analysis, with honors, 1997), and his law school degree from New York University School of Law (J.D., cum laude, 2001).
+Jon received his undergraduate degree from Washington University in St. Louis (BA, Social Thought and Analysis, with honors, 1997) and his law school degree from New York University School of Law (JD, cum laude, 2001).

-Before law school, Jon served in President William J. Clinton’s administration as a member of the White House advance staff, and has continued to serve as an aide to President Clinton and Secretary Hillary Rodham Clinton.
-Jon has also worked in the presidential campaigns of Gen. Wesley K. Clark (Ret.), Senator John F. Kerry and Secretary Clinton.
+Before law school, Jon served in President William J. Clinton’s administration as a member of the White House advance staff, and continued through the 2016 presidential election to serve as an aide to President Clinton and Secretary Hillary Rodham Clinton.
+Jon also worked in the past presidential campaigns of Gen. Wesley K. Clark (Ret.), Senator John F. Kerry and Secretary Clinton.